Konji Pesalaam: Production

-After his growing popularity in character roles, actor Rajkiran signed to play the father role in 'Konji Pesalaam' alongside newcomers like Sreeja, Vamsi, C. Mukesh Kumar and Avinash.
-Directed by newcomer R. Kaleeswaran and produced by Stanley Rajan for his Stanwin Creations, the film had Vijayakumar, Poovilangu Mohan, Meera Krishnan and K. A. Gunasekaran in the supporting cast.
-The film revolves around the father-daughter relationship.
+After his growing popularity in character roles, Rajkiran signed to play the father role in Konji Pesalaam.
+R. Kaleeswaran, Professor in Public Culture Communication from Loyola College and also directed documentaries, wrote the story of the film and made his directorial debut.
 The film was shot Nagercoil and its surroundings, apart from Chennai, and the songs in Courtallam and Kerala.